 Current research (see Research for more information) at the UHCC includes:

-The UHCC is located in central Galveston County approximately 14 miles northwest of the Gulf of Mexico.
-Prior to World War II, the site was dominated by tall-grass prairie.
-The area was used by the military (Camp Wallace) during the 1940s, resulting in human disturbance of portions of the prairie and introduction of non-native species.
-Current land management goals include maintaining the areas of pristine prairie and, when possible, restoring areas invaded by exotic species or disturbed by human activity.
+Prairie in the morning.
+Photo credit: Carolyn Fannon Prior to World War II, the UHCC was dominated by tall-grass prairie.
+The area was used by the military (Camp Wallace) during the 1940s, resulting in human disturbance to portions of the prairie and the introduction of non-native species.
+Current land management goals include maintaining the areas of pristine prairie, and, when possible, restoring areas invaded by exotic species or disturbed by human activity.

 The UHCC has been managed by the University of Houston since October, 1960.
 From 1971 to 2010, it was administered by Dr. Glenn Aumann.
 Drs.
 Steven Pennings (Biology and Biochemistry) and Barry Lefer (Earth and Atmospheric Sciences) assumed responsibility for administration of the UHCC in September 2010, with Pennings serving as Director and Lefer as Assistant Director.